Folkestone Groomers Directory

 What's the safest way to dry a dog after rain?

 Use absorbent microfibre towels first, then air dry or use a low-heat blow dryer.
 Ensure your dog is completely dry, especially between toes and under the coat, to prevent fungal infections and skin issues.
 Never use high heat as it can burn sensitive skin.
+Ultra-absorbent dog towels remove most moisture quickly without the need for a dryer.

 How do I remove mud between a dog's toes safely?